brandur/org/drafts/antipatterns.md

-In [Tracing Request IDs](/request-ids), I briefly talked about the possibility of making a request ID easily available from anywhere in an app through a pattern known as the _request store_.
-The request store is a very simple construct that stores data into Ruby's thread-local context:
+In [Tracing Request IDs](/request-ids), I briefly talked about the possibility of making a request ID easily available from anywhere in an app through a pattern called the [_request store_](https://github.com/steveklabnik/request_store).
+It's a simple construct that stores data into Ruby's thread-local context:

 ``` ruby
 # request store that keys a hash to the current thread